 You have a number of options: snow crab, blue crab, Dungeness crab, king crab, soft shell crab when in season, lobster, shrimp, mussels, crawfish, and clams.
 That should cover it.
 Considering this is a Louisiana style crab boil, crawfish are a must.
 After that, the shrimp and then mussels are surprisingly our other favorites.
 King crab legs are a good option too.
-There's no wrong order, but we prefer to save the lobster and Dungeness for another time and place.
+There’s no wrong order.

 Insane = lemon pepper seasoning.
 Grumpy = garlic butter Smoking = angry spice seasoning.
 Don’t bother reading into the different types.
 Order your seafood maniac style every time, which is a blend of all three.

-There are four levels of spice, the spiciest of which seems a bit unnecessary no matter who you are.
-For the average person, the two middle spices are where you'll want to be.
+There are four levels of spice, and if can't make a decision, one of the two middle spices are where you’ll want to be.

 Angry Crab charges you a bit more for pieces of corn, potato, and andouille sausage, which run from 50-75 cents a piece.
 The sausage has a good bite to it and is really good, so we suggest ordering at least one piece per two people.
 Get the corn and potatoes if you’d like, but it’s not a big deal either way.